nyvyn/nyvyn.github.io/_posts/2024-12-28-cyborg-software-engineering.markdown

 ---

 I write software as a hobby because it's something I enjoy.
-But I don't think I'll write software again without the option to collaborate with AI.
+But I don't think I'll continue to do so without the option to collaborate with AI.

 ---